 – Applicants holding a degree certificate as specified in a) but with a mark below 88/110 or equivalent will be individually assessed by the Admission Committee.

-Students holding a foreign first-level University degree, such as a BS, must first submit some documents to the Admission Committee to assess their qualification.
-To this purpose, a pdf copy of the following documents is required:
+Students holding a foreign first-level University degree, such as a BS, must first submit the following documents in pdf format to the Admission Committee to assess their qualification:

-- Full University study record or transcript, including complete list of exams passed, their load in terms of lecture hours or credit units (with relevant definition), the grades achieved, and the final grade point average (GPA)
+- Full University study record or transcript, including complete list of passed exams, their load in terms of lecture hours or credit units (with relevant definition), the achieved grades, and the final grade point average (GPA)

-- English language proficiency certification, required unless official evidence is submitted that the BS had English as the official language
+- English language proficiency certification, required unless official evidence is submitted that the BS had English as the official medium of instruction

 - Curriculum Vitae